RoshanPShetty/Anime-Plug/README.md

 * [Express](https://expressjs.com/)
 * [MongoDB](https://www.mongodb.com/cloud/atlas)

+>Join the [Discord Server](https://discord.gg/CJ34vpzU) for upcoming updates or to just say Hi.

 # Background
 I started Anime Senpai as a side project in first week of April, 2021 because of the frustration of not finding a single API service that provides underrated anime.